Kamzie/Hayao-Miyazaki---Website/README.md

 This website includes the following features:

-* Responsive web design for optimal viewing across all devices.
+- Responsive web design for optimal viewing across all devices.
-* Parallax scrolling to enhance the website's fluidity and visual appeal.
+- Parallax scrolling to enhance the website's fluidity and visual appeal.
-* Enhanced CSS typography, Color and Whitespace management for improved readability.
+- Enhanced CSS typography, Color and Whitespace management for improved readability.
-* Optimized image sizing using webp/jpg formats to improve loading speed while maintaining high-quality visuals.
+- Optimized image sizing using webp/jpg formats to improve loading speed while maintaining high-quality visuals.
-* Implemented zoom feature for movie images.
+- Implemented zoom feature for movie images.
-* Added a Totoro favicon.
+- Added a Totoro favicon.
-* Wikipedia links for further information.
+- Wikipedia links for further information.

 ### Technologies Used:

-* HTML
+- HTML
-* CSS
+- CSS
-* Web Design Rules and Framework
+- Web Design Rules and Framework

 ### To-Do list:

-* **Font Enhancement:** Refine font and font size for filmography and awards titles.
+- **Font Enhancement:** Refine font and font size for filmography and awards titles.
-* **Animated scrolling/slider Feature:** Implement a animated scrolling/slider for movies to optimize space.
+- **Animated scrolling/slider Feature:** Implement a animated scrolling/slider for movies to optimize space.
-* **Layout Testing:** Experiment with different image layouts to improve flow and conserve space.
+- **Layout Testing:** Experiment with different image layouts to improve flow and conserve space.
-* **Update the Movie** How do we live? = The Boy and the Heron.
+- **Update the movie:** How do we live? = The Boy and the Heron.

 ### Links: